syedfa/apptentive-documentation/using_apptentive/android/integration.md

 });
 ```

-** Note: Because of the way parse initializes, ou may need to restart your app in order for the deviceToken to be available.**
+**Note: Because of the way Parse initializes, you may need to restart your app in order for the `deviceToken` to be available.**

 #### Saving the Parse Push Notification with Apptentive